Policy briefings

 Briefing #18 (v5) adds (p6 onwards) information on the Commission Notice providing “Guidance on a framework for developing methodologies to monitor high-diversity landscape features pursuant to Article 14(7) of the Nature Restoration Regulation”.
 We conclude that this 20-page note could have been avoided if EURAF´s advice had been followed and...

-Forestry and agroforestry have received very little support historically from the CAP, and in the new MFF the silos of funding and thinking between forestry and agriculture should be addressed.
-Below are ten of the reasons for much gerater integration of agriculture, forestry, environment, carbon and climate funding at regional...
+EURAF Policy Briefing #71 (v1) is a response from EURAF to the Commission´s consultation on its Multiannual Financial Framework.
+It is stressed that Forestry and agroforestry have received very little support historically from the CAP, and in the new MFF the silos of funding and thinking between forestry and agriculture...

 Policy Briefing #70 v2 considers the impact of the removal of the GAEC8 landscape feature area targets by the 14/5/24 CAP Simplification Regulation (2024/1468).
 In principle, the replacement of the “stick” approach in the original GAEC8, with the “carrot” of additional eco-scheme funding was commendable.
 However, broad-brush country-level statistics (R.34,...

-Recommendations are given to support the role of agroforestry in EU voluntary carbon-farming schemes.
-Use of CAP eco-schemes, investment measures and agri-environment-climate measures during the first 5 years of agroforestry plantations can kick-start the adoption of agroforestry areas into carbon farming certification, and help close the growing gap between GHG...
+These recommendations support the role of agroforestry in EU voluntary carbon-farming schemes and were dicussed at the 2nd Europan Carbon Farming Summit in Dublin on March 5-7 2024.
+Use of CAP eco-schemes, investment measures and agri-environment-climate measures during the first 5 years of agroforestry plantations can kick-start the adoption of...

 Policy Briefing 66 (v1) describes the clear benefits which agroforestry systems have for biodiversity and the protection of ecosystems.
 But how can these be demonstrated in carbon farming projects, without a monitoring complexity and timescale which makes the projects uneconomic?
 Biodiversity was the only one of the six “sustainability” areas...